linrongbin16/gitlinker.nvim/README.md

 - `default_branch`
 - `current_branch`

-Thus you can implement your router with below lua function:
+Recall to previous use case, e.g. customize the line numbers in form `?&line=1&lines-count=2`, you can implement the router with below function:

 ```lua
 --- @param s string